Reciprocity

 Examples

-"Social points which can be used for rolls"
+"Friend points can be used in Friend Scout"